jadecobra/python_tdd_exercises/source/basic_objects/none.rst

 ----

-* I add a new failing line with :ref:`assertIsNotNone<another way to test if something is NOT None>`
+* I add a new failing line with :ref:`assertIsNone<another way to test if something is None>`

   .. code-block:: python
     :lineno-start: 17